matthewddiaz/Data-Structures/src/com/matthewddiaz/datastructures/graphs/README.md

 **Note:** self-loops are not allowed.

+### Weighted graphs
+A **weighted graph** is a graph were each edge in it's edgeSet has an attribute weight.
+The weight of that edge can signify for example distance between the two vertices the edge is connecting in a graph.

+### UnWeighted graphs
+An **unWeighted graph** is a graph were each edge in it's edgeSet does not have a weight.
+That is the distance from a vertex **u** to it's adjacent vertex **v** is always 1.

 ### Paths in a Graph

 A **path** of length **k** from vertex **u** to vertex **u'** in a graph G(V,E) is a sequence <v0... vk>.
 The length